- How to give feedback that actually helps

 Thoughtful and intentional

 Delivering feedback with care and consideration cultivates a positive work environment where employees feel valued, supported, and motivated to excel.
-To create a nurturing work environment, managers need to be thoughtful about what they say and intentional about the outcome of the conversation.
+To create a nurturing work environment, managers need to be thoughtful about what they say and intentional about the outcome of employee conversations and reviews.

-Capturing performance data in real time through a system like Betterworks enables managers to bring unbiased, objective observations to feedback sessions, Caitlin says.
+Caitlin says a system like Betterworks captures performance data in real-time, enabling managers to bring unbiased, objective observations to feedback sessions.
 Once equipped with data showing trends in employee performance, managers can set clear goals for performance improvement.

 Future-oriented